Contractor Misclassification: The Countries With the Highest Risk

 .png)

-Contractor misclassification occurs when a worker is engaged as an independent contractor but their working arrangement meets the legal definition of employment.
-The consequences — backdated taxes, social security contributions, penalties, and potential criminal liability — can be severe.
+Contractor misclassification happens when a worker is engaged as an independent contractor but the working arrangement meets the legal definition of employment in the country where they work.
+When local authorities or courts disagree with your classification, the relationship gets requalified as employment — retroactively.
+The consequences include backdated income tax, social security contributions, mandatory benefits (13th-month salary, severance, vacation), civil penalties, and in some jurisdictions criminal liability for directors.

 Brazil